 Increasingly legal employers are hiring candidates with advanced credentials in their specific areas of practice.
-At BU Law, you can gain a leg up on the competition—not to mention, enrich your studies—by pursuing one of 16 dual degrees, including four international programs.
-And because these programs are offered in conjunction with other Boston University graduate schools and through unique partnerships with international institutions, you can earn both your J.D. and your other advanced degree in as few as six semesters.
+At BU Law, you can gain a leg up on the competition—not to mention, enrich your studies—by pursuing one of 18 dual degrees, including five international programs.
+And because these programs are offered in conjunction with other Boston University graduate schools and through unique partnerships with international institutions, you can earn both your JD and your other advanced degree in as few as six semesters.

 Dual Degree Programs with Boston University:

 Though Dodd-Frank's effects have yet to be fully realized, one thing is certain: financial service lawyers will have tremedous opportunities in the near future.
 Students in BU Law's renowned Banking & Financial Law Program are learning the intracacies of this new legislation at the same as practicing professionals, as well as industry fundamentals, preparing them to succeed in an exciting career from the moment they graduate.

 Highly motivated students can complete both the JD and an LLM in Banking & Financial Law on an accelerated basis through the six-semester or seven-semester enrollment options by taking qualifying courses during the second and third years of the JD program.

 Students complete the following prerequisite courses in the JD program:

 In addition to the prerequisite courses, students in the accelerated program earn credit hours from the following courses and seminars:

 "Law and literature" is an established scholarly field, the study of which can significantly benefit a student, regardless of his or her career path.
 Students who intend to practice law will benefit from the careful, critical approach to textual analysis taught in graduate literature courses, as well as enhanced writing skills, which are essential to law practice.
 Similarly, a student pursuing a career outside law, such as teaching literature, will benefit from the rigorous specialized training in the analysis of legal texts and issues that a JD degree provides.